 Crock Pot Corned Beef Tips

-- This recipe really works best on the low heat setting.
+- This slow cooker corned beef recipe really works best on the low heat setting.
 I know the temptation is there to crank up the heat and have your meal done in half the time, but you run the risk of a tough corned beef if you do that.
-I recommend putting your meat in the crock pot first thing in the morning to ensure perfection by dinner time.

 - The potatoes and carrots get quite soft from cooking all day in the crock pot.
 If you prefer your veggies on the firmer side, try adding them halfway through the cooking time.